JarvisGexiaoXu/Disentanglement-Study/inProgress/README.txt

 # DONE imshow in metricValidation.py

+# TODO try a different dataset from disent library.

 # TODO set up experiments
   # TODO original training as control group and
     # For Beta Vae and AdaGVae, Beta = [0, 1, 2, 3, 4]